acunniffe/docs/example-fixtures/rails/using-rails.md

 ### Making the Middleware Run During Testing
 Now add the middleware to your Rack configuration, in a Rails app it's best to do this in `config/enviroments/test.rb` so the middleware is only used during testing.

-> NOTE: If you use multiple middlewares, make sure the Documenting Middleware is added at the bottom of the stack so the documentation is accurate.
+> Note: If you use multiple middlewares, make sure the Documenting Middleware is added at the bottom of the stack so the documentation is accurate.
 In most cases putting it last in your configuration file is sufficient.

 ```ruby
 Rails.application.configure do {